jvsTSX/SFRpoke/README.md

 - B: Read the indicated SFR in the top right corner and store the result into the 'R' column
 - MODE: toggles between the app's own modes, see below

+## app modes
+- SFR: pokes hardware registers
+- XRAM: pokes the whole screen memory at the first 2 banks of XBNK (0 and 1)
+- ICON: pokes the last 2 banks of XBNK (2 and 3)
+- EXIT: goes back to the BIOS when pressing A

 ## NOTICE
 SFR.I is taken from https://github.com/jahan-addison/snake